Installation

 example

-The point of this callback interface is to pass the action of pushing of ranges to a user, as opposed to a program.
+The point of this callback interface is to hand over the final decision making to a user (you).
 The program will suggest you what it would push to final ranges array rangesArr

 , but it's up to you to perform the pushing.